yyh-pc/LidarSLAM/ros_wrapping/lidar_slam/README.md

 ### Running SLAM on same zone at different times (e.g. refining/aggregating map or running localization only on fixed map)

-#### Enabling/disabling SLAM map udpate
+#### Changing SLAM map udpate mode

-At any time, command `lidar_slam/SlamCommand/ENABLE_SLAM_MAP_UPDATE` or `lidar_slam/SlamCommand/DISABLE_SLAM_MAP_UPDATE` can be published to '*slam_command*' topic to enable or disable SLAM map update.
+At any time, commands `lidar_slam/SlamCommand/DISABLE_SLAM_MAP_UPDATE`, `lidar_slam/SlamCommand/ENABLE_SLAM_MAP_EXPANSION` or `lidar_slam/SlamCommand/ENABLE_SLAM_MAP_UPDATE` can be published to '*slam_command*' topic to change SLAM map update mode.
 During normal SLAM behavior, map update is enabled, which means SLAM performs keypoints registration in the odometry frame to aggregate previous frames to be able to run localization in this local map.
-However, it is possibe to disable this map update and to run localization only in the fixed keypoints map.
-This can be useful when the map has been pre-optimized with PGO and we don't want to pollute it with unreliable new frames.
+However, it is possible to disable completely this map update and to run localization only in the fixed keypoints map (loaded initially) or to keep the initial map untouched but to add keypoints laying in not explored areas (expansion mode).

 #### Setting SLAM pose from GPS pose guess